idexus/Sharp.UI/README.md

 - declaratively in C# code using fluent methods
 - without the need for XAML
-- with Hot Reload Support (VS2022 Win/Mac)
+- with Hot Reload Support (VS2022 Win/Mac) using [HotReloadKit](https://github.com/idexus/HotReloadKit.git)

 It is a wrapper library, mostly auto-generated.